GenericMappingTools/gmt/doc/rst/source/grdmix.rst

 .. include:: explain_example.rst_

-To blend the night and day views of the Earth using an alpha image computed for a particular day/night terminus, try::
+To blend the night and day views of the Earth using a weight image computed for a particular day/night terminus, try::

-    gmt grdmix @BlueMarble_06m.tif @BlackMarble_06m.tif -A@alpha.png -Gnewmap.png
+    gmt grdmix @BlueMarble_06m.tif @BlackMarble_06m.tif -W@weight.png -Gnewmap.png

 Suppose map1.png and map2.png are overlapping maps of different quantities, but we wish to use the image visible.png to blend them into a single image.
 We try::

     gmt grdmix map1.png map2.png -Avisible.png -Gnewmap.png -V

-To insert the values from the grid weights.grd into the image gravity.tif as an alpha (transparency) layer, and write out a transparent PNG image, try::
+To insert the values from the grid transparency.grd into the image gravity.tif as an alpha (transparency) layer, and write out a transparent PNG image, try::

-    gmt grdmix gravity.tif -Aweights.grd -Gmap.png
+    gmt grdmix gravity.tif -Atransparency.grd -Gmap.png

 To break the color image layers.png into separate, normalized red, green blue grids (and possibly an alpha grid), we run::